apiaryio/apiaryio.github.com/_posts/2014-03-20-Re-API-Design-for-Humans.md

 ---
-title: "Launching New Documentation"
+title: "Our Next Generation of API Documentation"
-excerpt: "We redesigned the way how Apiary documentations are rendered.
-Learn more about what's new and about our design decision process."
+excerpt: "We reimagined the Apiary documentations.
+Learn more about what's new and what drove our design decisions."
 layout: post
 date: 2014-03-20 16:00:00 -0900
 author: jan
-published: NO
+published: YES
 comments: true
 ---